sashinpivotal/pcf-dev-students-notes/README.md

 ### Lab extras

+-   Do `cf ssh roster` (or any Java app) and see which command is executed
 -   Do `cf ssh <app>` and display the values of these environment variables using `echo $<environment-variable-name>`
 -   Also try `ps -ef` command